 This course introduces students to communications technology from a media perspective.
-Students will work in the areas of TV/video and movie production, radio and audio production, print and graphic communications, photography, and animation.
+Students will work in the areas of TV/video and movie production, radio and audio production, print and graphic communications, photography, and interactive new media and animation.
 Student projects may include computer-based activities such as creating videos, editing photos, working with audio, cartooning, developing animations, and designing web pages.
-Students will also develop an awareness of environmental and societal issues related to communications technology and explore secondary and postsecondary education and training pathways and career opportunities in the various communications technology fields.
+Students will also develop an awareness of environmental and societal issues related to communications technology, and will explore secondary and postsecondary education and training pathways and career opportunities in the various communications technology fields..

-TGJ3M
+TGJ3M Communications Technology, Grade 11,

-Communications Technology, Grade 11, University/College Preparation
+University/College Preparation